josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/🍓_raspberry_pi_as_gateway_drug.md

 ---

-## 🔧 Relationship to Omniwrench Systems
+## 🔧 Escalation as Threshold, Not Stage

+Gateway tools do not inherently produce high-impact systems.

-Gateway tools lead toward **omniwrench-class capability**:
+However, they can lead toward conditions where:

-- multi-use systems
+- actions affect shared systems
-- cross-domain interaction
+- reversibility decreases
-- increased power density
+- system behaviour becomes harder to interpret

+At this point, a tool or practice may be reclassified as:

+- 🛹 absorbable (low impact)
+- 🔧 scrutinised (high-impact / cross-domain)

-The transition is not announced.
+This transition is often:
-It is learned gradually.

-By the time the user recognises the shift, they may already be operating at a higher level of impact.
+- gradual
+- unmarked
+- recognised only after consequences emerge

 ---